lucyus/actionify/docs/MOUSE.md

 });
 ```

 * `steps` represent the number of intermediate positions between the start (current) and end positions.
-If unset or set to `"auto"`, `steps` default to the pixel distance between these positions.
+If unset or set to `"auto"`, `steps` default to the pixel distance between these positions or `delay`, whichever is smallest.

 > See also: [Screen Coordinates System](./SCREEN.md#10-screen-coordinates-system)